blorente/beyond-the-loop/_drafts/2020-08-01-3-programming-milestones-to-work-towards.md

 # Milestone: You don't think in terms if/for statements anymore

-> A mark of an experienced engineer is that they are able to look at increasingly bigger pictures.
+> Experienced engineers know what details to ignore to look at the big picture.

 Learning to program is very similar to learning to speak.